Who We Are

 The Cove empowers youth experiencing homelessness by:

-1. Increasing the number of Cove youth who graduate with the academic and life skills necessary for college, training programs or the workplace.
+1. Increasing the number of Cove youth who graduate with the academic and life skills necessary for college, training programs or the workforce.

-2. Creating an environment that supports the dreams and ambitions of Cove youth.
+2. Creating an environment that supports Cove youth to dream.

 3. Decreasing Cove youth unemployment.